 • Once crust is completely cooled, spread frosting over crust.
 Top frosted cookie crust with your favorite fruit.
 Refrigerate (about 1 hour) until ready to slice and serve.
 Enjoy!

 • *Optional step to prevent fruit from drying out.
-Combine jam with water.
+Combine 2 tablespoons apricot, apple or orange jam, jelly, or marmalade with 1 teaspoon water.
 Warm the mixture in the microwave for 30 seconds.
 Then, lightly brush or spoon glaze over fruit pizza.

 Notes